ory/docs/docs/keto/engines/acp-ory.md

 ### Multi-Tenant Systems

-Multi-tenant systems typically have resources which should not be access by other tenants in the system.
+Multi-tenant systems typically have resources which should not be accessed by other tenants in the system.
 This can be achieved by adding the tenant id to the
 URN:

 - **Do:** `resources:myorg.com:tenants:<tenant-id>:<resource-id>`

-In some environments, it is common to have organizations and projects belonging to those organizations.
-Here, the following URN semantics can be used:
+Some environments have organizations and projects belonging to those organizations.
+The following URN semantics can be used in these situations:

 - **Do:**
   `resources:myorg.com:organizations:<organization-id>:projects:<project-id>:<resource-id>`